pyne/pyne/docker/readme.md

       with the push option)

-The Python script will check consistency in the required dependency to ensure working build: pyMOAB requires MOAB to be install (MOAB will be install if pyMOAB flag is provided, even if MOAB flag is not), DAGMC requires pyMOAB (and MOAB).
+The Python script will check for consistency among the required dependencies to ensure working build.
+For example, pyMOAB requires MOAB to be install (MOAB will be installed if the pyMOAB flag is provided, even if the MOAB flag is not), DAGMC requires pyMOAB (and MOAB).

-The Python script will also name container according to some convention allowing the automatic CI to use the pushed docker image, One **STRONGLY** advices against manually set the container name when updating the CI docker containers in the PyNE DockerHuB.
+The Python script will also name the container according to the convention, allowing the automatic CI to use the pushed docker image.
+We **STRONGLY** advise against manually setting the container name when updating the CI docker containers in the PyNE DockerHuB.

-We recommend maintainers use the python script to generate and push the docker container in order to form container name correctly, and include the proper dependency tree.
+We recommend maintainers use the python script to generate and push the docker container in order to form container name correctly and to include the proper dependency tree.